PF

 Instructions

-4. 4On a lined baking sheet, pre-bake the squash (before stuffing) for 35 minutes, until the flesh is soft and easily pierced with a fork but not falling apart or mushy.
-If the neck of the squash is still a bit raw, cook an additional 5 min.
+2. 2Place squash halves cut-side up on a lined baking sheet and bake at 400°F for 35 minutes, until the flesh is soft and easily pierced with a fork but still holds its shape.
+If the thickest parts are still firm, bake an additional 5 minutes.

 Nutrition — Per Serving